Namlul/Namlul/README.md

 🎓 &nbsp;4th year student of Industrial Engineering and Management at [Jerusalem College of Engineering (JCE)](https://english.jce.ac.il/).\
 ✉️ &nbsp;You can shoot me an email at umalul@gmail.com!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](https://www.adityavsingh.com/resume.html) for more details about me.
+📄 &nbsp;Please have a look at my [Resume](@urimalul) for more details about me.
 I'm open to feedback and suggestions!

 ### 🛠 &nbsp;Tech Stack